 - Finally, press the “Save” option.

-The above mentioned steps for the ‘open a QBB file without QuickBooks’ will helpful for you.
-If in case, you are not able to follow any steps then you can connect with our QuickBooks ProAdvisor Support through the helpline number.
+The above-mentioned steps for the ‘open a QBB file without QuickBooks’ will be helpful for you.
+If in case, you are not able to follow any steps then you can connect with our QuickBooks consultant through the helpline number.

 In this case, you can open .QBW files without QuickBooks.
 Other reasons can be errors encountered in your Windows.
 It gives an error message “Windows can’t open this file” when you launch the file and it asks you to choose an application to open a particular file.
 This is the case when you require to open .QBW files without QuickBooks.

-🔹 Select the Open tab followed by Next tab
+● Select the Open tab followed by the Next tab

-What is the QuickBooks extension files used for multiple purpose?
+What is the QuickBooks Extension Files used for Multiple Purposes?

 Almost every QuickBooks company file is usually saved with an extension to identify the QB file.
 QuickBooks accounting has different extensions file namely .QBW, .QBM, .QBB, .QBA, .QBW.TLG, .QBA.TLG, .ND, .IFF, .QBY, and .DES.